nareshbhatia/nx-gems/libs/express-app/README.md

 nx g @nx-gems/express-app:express-app test-api
 ```

-This will create an express app at `/apps/test-api` with a example route of `/accounts`.
+This will create an express app at `/apps/test-api` with an example route of `/accounts`.

 Execute the following command to run the express app: